RishmaGurudev/Rishma-Gurudev-NHSBSA/README.md

 To get started with test automation, you'll need to clone the Java project or repository from GitHub link below: (https://github.com/RishmaGurudev/Rishma-Gurudev-NHSBSA)

 ## Step 2:  Run Tests
 Run the automated tests either using Chrome or Firefox using the below commands in command prompt respectively:

+(@search tag has been used)

 mvn test -Dtest="SearchRunner" -Dbrowser=chrome